Health in Andorra: Healthcare

 The Andorran health care system was set up on 24 September 1918 in response to the Spanish flu pandemic.
 Before that each commune was responsible for contracting physicians and for such regulation on health care issues as they chose.
 Under the Health Care Administration Ordinance of 9 May 1931 the parish health boards were given statutory status.

-In The Lancets Healthcare Access and Quality Index, which ranked 195 countries' healthcare systems between 1990-2015 the country scored 95/100, the best in the world.
+In The Lancets Healthcare Access and Quality Index, which ranked 195 countries' healthcare systems between 1990 and 2015 the country scored 95/100, the best in the world.

 Healthcare in Andorra is provided to all employed persons and their families by the government-run social security system, Caixa Andorrana de Seguretat Social, which is funded by employer and employee contributions in respect of salaries.
 The cost of healthcare is covered at rates of 75% for outpatient expenses such as medicines and hospital visits, 90% for hospitalisation, and 100% for work-related accidents.
 The remainder of the costs may be covered by private health insurance.
 Other residents and tourists require full private health insurance.

 The main hospital, Nostra Senyora de Meritxell Hospital, is in Escaldes-Engordany.
 There are also 12 primary health care centres run by Servei Andorrà d’Atenció Sanitària, the Andorran Health Care Service, in various locations around the principality.
 For specialist treatment patients may be sent to Barcelona or Toulouse.